axonivy-market/x-connector/x-connector-product/README.md

 # X Connector
 Axon Ivy’s [X](https://twitter.com/)-connector illustrates the power of integrating existing systems to your process automation initiatives.
-Social communication is a must and using X (formarly Twitter) in any business process supports an open communication strategy.
+Social communication is a must and using X in any business process supports an open communication strategy.
 This
 connector: